openepicdev/maintaine.rs/print/patrickheneise.md

 > [github.com/patrickheneise](https://github.com/patrickheneise)
 > [maintaine.rs/patrickheneise](https://maintaine.rs/patrickheneise)

-I work full-time building solar trackers at Nevados Engineering, but my path through software development has been paved with Open Source every step of the way.
+My day job at Nevados involves building utility scale solar projects with zero grading using our innovative tracking solution but my path through software development has been paved with Open Source every step of the way.

 ## The Beginning